chribonn/bnkSEPA/README.md

 ## Documentation and Notes in the XL folder

 The folder **documentation** contains guides and instructions on how to install, run the engine.
 It also contains documents that describe the engineering aspects of the solution.
+  * **[SEPA SCT File Layouts](/documentation/SEPA%20SCT%20File%20Layouts%20-%20202309.pdf)** - This is the document on which the solution was based upon.
-  * **[SEPA SCT File Layouts](/documentation/SEPA%20SCT%20File%20Layouts%20-%20202203.pdf)** - This is the document on which the solution was based upon.
+  * **[SEPA SCT File Layouts](/documentation/SEPA%20SCT%20File%20Layouts%20-%20202309.pdf)** - This is the document on which the solution was based upon.
   * **[SEPA Notes.txt](/documentation/SEPA%20Notes.txt)** - These are additional information made available by the bank.
   * **[Install.md](/documentation/Install.md)** - How to install the solution on your computer.
   * **[Running.md](/documentation/Running.md)** - How to run the engine whenever you need to batch SEPA payments.